Kathryn Jean Hagen

 At this time Kathryn and her husband live part-time in Kennett Square, PA, and part-time in Minneapolis, MN.
 She embraces and learns from the rich writing communities in both states!
 Kathryn is involved in the Society of Children’s Book Writers and Illustrators (including both EPA SCBWI and IA/MN SCBWI), the Highlights Foundation, The Loft Literary Center, critique groups, and great events at indie children’s book stores.

 NEWS!
 Kathryn’s picture book manuscript, DRAGONFLY DANCE, was selected as an Honorable Mention for the 2022 Ann Whitford Paul Writer’s Digest Manuscript Award in the Nonfiction category!

 Previous honors: Kathryn received an @PBParty 2022 Honorable Mention for her picture book biography manuscript, BORN TO DANCE, after being chosen last year as an @PBParty 2021 finalist for a nature-based manuscript (both from approximately 1000 entries).
-Earlier I was chosen from nearly 500 applicants to be a 2019 @PBChat mentee with the exceptional Nancy Churnin.
+Earlier she was chosen from nearly 500 applicants to be a 2019 @PBChat mentee with the exceptional Nancy Churnin.

 Q & A with Kathryn

 Children’s books combine all the parts of writing I hold dear.
 I love and have always loved stories—listening, telling, reading, and writing stories.
 I love language and discovering the perfect word or phrase to make a story come alive.
 I love digging my teeth into research, not only for nonfiction but also to make my fiction authentic.
 I love wild imagination and quirky humor, both of which have a welcome home in children’s books.